keebus/TinyReason/README.txt

 		Man is Person and Male;
 		Parent is hasChild something;
 		Mother is Woman and Parent;

+	To specify a transitive role, use the "trans" keyword followed by role names separated by at least one space and ending with a semicolon.
+	Example
+		trans greaterThan equalTo;
 Usage
 =====
 	The tc executable must be used giving the following arguments: